Our people

 Holly is part-qualified as a management accountant with CIMA, holds an MSc in Poverty and Development from the University of Manchester, and an LLB in Law from the University of Sussex.

-Yvonne is Operations and Events Manager at the Finance Innovation Lab, providing administrative, operational and organisational support to the Lab’s team, events and programmes.
+Yvonne is Operations Manager at the Finance Innovation Lab, providing administrative, operational and organisational support to the Lab’s team, events and programmes.

 Yvonne started her career in education, teaching English, Drama and Classics, with a particular interest in pastoral care.
 Primarily working in schools undergoing significant change, she focused on how school systems and structures could be developed to give the best outcomes for all students.
 After five years as Deputy Head with responsibility for operations and compliance, Yvonne decided to explore a more creative career.
 She worked in floristry for seven years, and was responsible for planning and delivering events alongside flower design and arrangement.